qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 can help you delete those you no more want.

-Note that each time you validate the layer properties dialog, the active style is updated with the changes you`ve done.
+Note that each time you validate the layer properties dialog, the active style is updated with the changes you've done.

 You can create as many styles as you wish for each layer.
 Combined to layer visibility preset, this offers a quick and powerful way to manage complexe projects with few layers (no need to duplicate any layer in the map legend).

-While these styles are saved inside the project and can be copied and pasted from layer to layer in the project, it`s also possible to save them outside the project so that they can be loaded in another project.
+While these styles are saved inside the project and can be copied and pasted from layer to layer in the project, it's also possible to save them outside the project so that they can be loaded in another project.
 Clicking the |selectstring| :menuselection:`Style --> Save Style` saves the symbol as a QGIS layer style file (``.qml``) or SLD file (``.sld``).